The Longest Covered Bridge In New Hampshire, The Cornish-Windsor Bridge, Is 449 Feet Long

 Are there many covered bridges in New Hampshire?

 Nothing screams New Hampshire more than a covered bridge.
 Not only do they look quaint, but they remind us of the rich history that went into creating the New Hampshire that we know and love today.
 A scenic drive through New Hampshire, especially the countryside, will often reveal a few beautiful bridges.
-Because the state is home to over 50 covered bridges, and it’s not that big of a place!
+Because the state is home to over 50 covered bridges, and it's not that big of a place!
 However, it’s not hard to plan a day that purposefully leads to some of the best covered bridges in New Hampshire.
 In fact, there’s one county that has enough covered bridges in a small area to warrant a lovely day trip.
-Hop in the car in Sullivan County for under two hours of actual driving and you’ll see some of our favorites.
-Click here for full directions for this 70 mile, two-hour trip to the best covered bridges in New Hampshire.
+Hop in the car in Sullivan County for under two hours of actual driving and you’ll see some of our favorite covered bridges in New Hampshire!

 What's the most beautiful covered bridge in New Hampshire?